-From the recent rapture hoopla that wasted a hundred million dollars on billboards, to the Left Behind writers who fictionally cast us in the Earth’s last days, to the thousands of Millerites who sold their possessions to stare at a midnight sky in 1844 only to return home at sunrise to the mockery of drunkards, Christians love declaring, “The end is near.”
+Devastating wildfires.
+Global plagues.
+Unprecedented political swerves.
+If you’re looking for an apocalypse, there certainly do seem to be some end of the world energy in the air right now.
+Of course, this isn’t necessarily new.
+From the rapture hooplas that wasted a hundred million dollars on billboards, to the Left Behind writers who fictionally cast us in the Earth’s last days, to the thousands of Millerites who sold their possessions to stare at a midnight sky in 1844 only to return home at sunrise to the mockery of drunkards, Christians love declaring, “The end is near.”

-Yes, these declarations have garnered many a punchline—and some hilarious mock-rapture pictures, to boot—but our predictive tendencies are not necessarily a character flaw.
+Yes, these declarations have garnered many a punchline but our predictive tendencies are not necessarily a character flaw.

 So, why hasn’t Jesus returned?
 What’s taking so long?

-I would like to suggest that Jesus gave us a clear answer for this.
-And His reason may be even more meaningful than the elimination of pain and the transformation of our bodies that we’re so looking forward to experiencing at the end of time.
+I suggest that Jesus gave us a clear answer for this.
+And his reason may be even more meaningful than the elimination of pain and the transformation of our bodies that we’re so looking forward to experiencing at the end of time.

 This parable reveals why evil remains even though God has the power to end it all: God stays His hand for the sake of the important wheat that is just now beginning to grow, even though its life is intertwined with what will be eliminated someday.